 Another revival of the historic Mission grape

-Sabelli-Frisch's own remarks on his Mission red: "I think the mistake people have made in the past with Mission is that they’ve treated it as a light red grape, probably because of its light color.
+Sabelli-Frisch's own remarks on his Mission Red: "I think the mistake people have made in the past with Mission is that they’ve treated it as a light red grape, probably because of its light color.
 But it doesn't fit into that category easily.
-I think Mission can give you very big tannins and is much more suited vinified as a medium bodied wine.
+I think Mission can give you very big tannins and is much more suited to vinified as a medium-bodied wine.
 So rather than fight against its nature, I kept the wine on its skins for about 3 weeks.
-This imparts great color and a wonderful mid-mouthfeel, perfectly suited for food.
+This imparts great color and a wonderful mid-mouth feel, perfectly suited for food.
 It was aged mainly in neutral oak for 15 months, with just about 15% new oak to add a subtle roundness to the finish."

 For Sabelli-Frisch, however, these are the very grapes — which he describes as "rare, forgotten, underappreciated, historic" —that make the business of winemaking worth pursuing as an advocation!